-Look at what the critics are saying about Where the Light Falls:
+Look at what the critics said about Where the Light Falls:

 "[A] literary passport to … Paris, the magic one, when the Belle Époque drew aspiring artists to bohemian parties and the teaching studios of charismatic masters."—Amy Shearn at Oprah.com